SOLT Calibration Standards Creation

 Before we begin, it’s worth pointing out some alternatives.

-Finally, for non-critical measurements below 1 GHz, sometimes one can assume the calibration standards are ideal.
+As a special case, if flush (zero-length) standards are used - meaning that the standards sit right at the connector’s reference plane without extended bodies - sometimes one can assume the calibration standards are ideal for non-critical measurements.
 In scikit-rf, one can create ideal responses conveniently by defining an ideal transmission line and calling the short(), open(), match(), and thru() methods (explained in the Preparation section).

 After the necessary background is introduced, let’s begin.